 - ensure that their business unit of CSR attains its business objectives; and

 - ensure compliance with laws, regulations and CSR policies.

 To ensure important information about CSR is distributed fairly and openly to the public, as required by law, outside requests for information shall be dealt with by authorised people only.
-CSR people should refer requests from the media or investors or financial analysts to the General Manager Investor Relations.
+CSR people should refer requests from the media, investors or financial analysts to the General Manager Investor Relations.

-More information is available in CSR's CSR Credit Cards Policy, the Decision Rights (Limits of Authority) document, and CSR's communication policies (covering use of technology).
+More information is available in CSR’s Credit Cards Policy, the Decision Rights (Limits of Authority) document and CSR’s communication policies (covering use of technology).

 Using Social Media Responsibly

 All CSR people are expected to use social media responsibly, respectfully and safely.
 CSR people are representatives of our business and it is important to remember that content shared on social media can exist indefinitely and be seen by a much larger audience than intended.